JonaDelaney/projects-2022-mmf/inauguralproject/README.md

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.

-The code used is presented and explained in the .py file.
+The code used is documented in the .py file.

+Enjoy.